yusufrazak10/cool_tech/README.md

    git clone https://github.com/your-username/your-laravel-blog.git
    cd your-laravel-blog

-Set Up Configuration
+# Set Up Configuration

-Duplicate .env.example and rename it to .env: cp .env.example .env
+Duplicate .env.example and rename it to .env:

+cd .env.example .env

 Configure Database

 Open .env and update the database credentials:

 DB_CONNECTION=mysql

 DB_HOST=127.0.0.1

 DB_PORT=3306

 DB_DATABASE=your_database_name

 DB_USERNAME=root

 DB_PASSWORD=your_password

-Generate Application Key
+# Generate Application Key

 php artisan key:generate

-Import the Database Dump
+# Import the Database Dump

 Import the provided SQL dump into MySQL:

 mysql -u root -p your_database_name < path/to/cool_tech_dump.sql

-Run the Application
+# Run the Application

 Start the development server:

 php artisan serve

 Access the Website

 Open your browser and navigate to the URL (usually http://localhost:8000) to see the site in action.